Cellular mechanisms of oxygen and metabolite sensing

 The ability to sense and respond to changes in oxygen availability is conserved in all metazoans.
 Central to this process are a group of enzymes that require oxygen, 2-oxoglutarate (2-OG), and iron for catalytic activity – the 2-OG dependent dioxygenases.
 The most well-described function of these enzymes relates to the prolyl hydroxylases (PHDs) which sense intracellular oxygen, controlling the stability of Hypoxia Inducible transcription Factors (HIFs).
 However, 2-OG dependent dioxygenases have diverse functions, including altering cell phenotypes by remodelling chromatin.
 We aim to (i) uncover new metabolic pathways that influence the activity of 2-OG dependent dioxygenases (ii) gain insights into their biological relevance, focusing on HIF signalling and chromatin remodelling.

-Using forward genetic screens to uncover metabolic pathways that alter 2-OG dependent dioxygenase activity
+Mutagenesis genetic screens to uncover epigenetic and metabolic pathways that alter 2-OG dependent dioxygenase activity and HIF signalling

 Protein degradation in oxygen and metabolite sensing pathways